-Strozzapreti with Swordfish Pasta Recipe from Sicily.
+Strozzapreti Pasta with Swordfish Recipe from Sicily.

 Strozzapreti with swordfish is a delicious example of how Southern Italians pair pasta with swordfish.
 It’s full of typical Mediterranean flavours and very easy to make!